CoMeT4MatSci/dftbephy/Input_for_DFTBephy.md

 ```

 ### **Conductivities{}**
-One of the CRTA{} or SERTA{} methods must be selected.
-The parameters in the *Relaxationtimes* section are defined in the same way in this section.
+Conductivities can be calculated within the constant relaxation time approximation (CRTA) or SERTA.
+The constant relaxation time value is 1 ps.
+The parameters in the *Relaxationtimes* section are defined in the same way in this section. *q*-points block is only necessary for SERTA{} method.
 Additional parameters are as follows:

 | Name | Definition  | Default |
 | ------ | ------ | ------ |